EsaLaboratory/Datasets--Social-Benefits-and-Network-Costs-of-Heat-Pumps/README.md

 12. number\_of\_PS: the number of PSs in the region.

 Please reach our paper for more details and the methodology behind.

+Please cite the following paper for using this dataset: xxx